codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, a new function called `slideshow` is added to display the images and associated comments in a sequential manner.
+a new function called `slideshow` is added to display the images and associated comments in a sequential manner.
 The user can navigate through the images and comments in a slideshow mode.
 The example usage is updated to include starting the slideshow at the end of the interaction.
 Adjust the `image_paths`, `csv_file`, and `summary_file` variables as needed.

-Certainly!
 Let's add a feature to compare the original and grayscale images side by side in the slideshow mode.
 Additionally, we'll include an option to toggle between the original and grayscale views during the slideshow.
 We'll create a function called `slideshow_compare` for this purpose.

 ```python
 import cv2